Don't let the extreme heat melt your chances of success. Fishing is still as good as ever, just use these simple strategies.

 Note So everyone is on the same sheet of music, this article is focusing on "school" trout.

-When I say "big" I am referring to two to four pound speckled trout.
-When I say "small" I mean speckled trout that are ten to thirteen inches long.
+When I say "big" I am referring to four pound and up speckled trout.
+When I say "small" I mean speckled trout that are ten to twelve inches long.

 Additional tips for "Dog Days" Speckled Trout